arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	>**Note**: The Windows Azure Emulator should start.

-1. Log into the application with the user you created in Exercise 3.
+1. Log in to the application with the user you created in Exercise 3.

-1. Click the **Share** link in one of the photos you have uploaded.
-If you have not, you can do it now.
+1. Click **Share** in one of your uploaded photos.
+If you have not uploaded any photos, you can do so now.

 	![Sharing a photo with Stored Access Policy](Images/sharing-a-photo-with-stored-access-policy.png?raw=true "Sharing a photo with Stored Access Policy")

 	_Sharing a photo with Stored Access Policy_

-	>**Note**: Notice how there's a new parameter in the query string named _si_ that has the value _read_ which is the Signed Identifier.
+	>**Note**: Notice how there is a new parameter in the query string named _si_ with the value _read_ which is the Signed Identifier.

 1. Go back to the **Index** page and click on **Create**.